 Regarded by many as one of the world’s most beautiful cars, the DB7 received many subtle but effective changes over its 10 year life to complement the elegant, yet classic body design which, since 1993 has epitomised the pedigree, heritage and tradition of Aston Martin.

 The DB7 received significant engineering enhancements in 1999 with the introduction of the DB7 Vantage – the first Aston Martin to use a V12 engine.
 The 48 valve, V12, 420bhp Vantage includes re-styled dash and centre console with manual, auto and Touchtronic gearshift options.
-The Manual Coupe achieves 184mph whilst the Automatic Volante reaches 165mph.
+The Manual Coupe achieves 184mph, the Automatic Volante is limited to 165mph.

-10 spoke 18” wheels were fitted as standard, with optional 5 and 10 spoke alloy wheels available, and a 9 spoke 19” aftermarket design was also introduced.
+10 Spoke 18 inch wheels, wider at the back were fitted as standard, with optional 5 and 10 spoke alloy wheels available.

 A new DB7 variant was launched in 2002, named V12 GT or V12 GTA (the ‘A’ meaning automatic transmission).
 Essentially an improved version of the Vantage, in manual (GT) form the V12 engine now having a power output of 435 hp .

 The GT and GTA chassis had substantially updated suspension from the DB7 Vantage models.
 The most significant visual changes being a mesh front grille, vents in the bonnet/hood, and a boot/trunk air spoiler.
 9 spoke 19 inch wheels